Why Athletes Need Mouthguards

 What If an Injury Happens?

-- Knocked-out tooth: Pick it up by the crown (top part), rinse gently, and place it back in the socket if you can.
+Even with a mouthguard, accidents can happen.
+Here’s what to do:- Knocked-out tooth: Pick it up by the crown (top part), rinse gently, and place it back in the socket if you can.
 If not, keep it in milk and get to a dentist right away.

 - Broken or loose tooth: Call your dentist immediately.